Florrena/Web-Programming-Project/README.md

 ## Created Tables

-List any tables that you have created in the project work (probably update later)
+List any tables that you have created in the project work

-- Table 1 (Ania): Available cats
+- Table 1 (Ania): Available cats -> https://github.com/Florrena/Web-Programming-Project/blob/main/available_cats.php
 - Table 2 (Viktor): Cart